BONE FRACTURES

 - Oblique fracture.
 The crack line of this fracture runs at an angle.

 - Comminuted fracture.
-When the bone shatters into three or more seperate pieces.
+When the bone shatters into three or more separate pieces.